 5. Digitnow Hifi with Turntable

-We have picked this one as its a beast of a system and finished in black which is different to some of the others.
+We have picked this stereo system as its a beast and finished in black which is different from some of the others.

 It comes with 2 decent speakers but we are not sure what the wattage output is.

-It includes a CD player, Bluetooth functionality but only comes with an AM/FM radio not a digital one which is a shame.
+It includes a record player, CD player, Bluetooth functionality but only comes with an AM/FM radio not a digital one which is a shame.

 When doing our research people said that for the price and functionality this is a great all-round system.